Hluhluwe Imfolozi Park

 Formerly known as the Hluhluwe Umfolozi Game Reserve now the Hluhluwe-Imfolozi Park.
 The park is the oldest proclaimed reserve in Africa.
 96000 hectares in size (960 square kilometers) that's the same size as Netherlands Antilles while Hong Kong is 1104 square kilometers.
-Officially opened in 1895 as a Park.
+Officially opened on the 30th of April 1895 as a Park.

 The Northern section is known as the Hluhluwe side of the park while the southern section is known as the Imfolozi / Umfolozi Park.